Skip to content

 pipeline = "nginx.p"

-# The pipeline file is responsible for parsing nginx logs into key-value pairs for easier visualization on the DF platform.
+# The pipeline file is responsible for splitting and processing nginx logs, converting complete text files into key-value pairs for easier visualization on the DF platform.

-# The default nginx.p pipeline file is placed in /usr/local/datakit/pipeline/, containing predefined access and error format parsing statements.
+# The nginx.p pipeline configuration is placed by default in /usr/local/datakit/pipeline/, containing pre-configured splitting statements for access and error formats.

-# For customizing the pipeline, refer to Text Processing (Pipeline)
+# If you need to customize modifications to the pipeline, refer to Text Processing (Pipeline)

 Windows Environment: